MAIF/otoroshi/manual/src/main/paradox/usage/1-groups.md

 # Managing service groups

-go to `settings (cog icon) / All service groups` to access the list of service groups
+Go to `settings (cog icon) / All service groups` to access the list of service groups.

 @@@ div { .centered-img }
 <img src="../img/settings-menu-groups.png" />
 @@@

-and you should see the list of existing `Service groups`
+And you should see the list of existing `Service groups`.

 @@@ div { .centered-img }
 <img src="../img/service-groups.png" />
 @@@

-but what is a `Service group` anyway ?
+But what is a `Service group` anyway ?

 ## Otoroshi entities

-There are 3 major entities at the core of Otoroshi
+There are 3 major entities at the core of Otoroshi :

 * **service groups**
 * service descriptors